Lochmaben Community Council

 The Brus motte at Lochmaben stands now on the golf course and has been much altered by subsequent landscaping.
 As a result of tee-building operations on Lochmaben Golf Course in November 1966, 27 fragments of pottery with fragments of heavy unglazed tile, oyster shells, and animal bone were recovered.
 These were dated to the late 12th-early 13th century.

-Finds of medieval pottery and tiles suggest that it continued in occupation into the 14th century26.
+Finds of medieval pottery and tiles suggest that it continued in occupation into the 14th century 26.
 Probably it remained in use until the stone castle on the loch replaced it.

 The image shows the site of Bruce Castle as mapped in 1888, side by side with an aerial photograph from 2023.
 The site lies on what is now called Kirk Loch Brae, opposite its junction with Mounsey’s Wynd.
 It is important to remember that Lochmaben was a vital nexus for the area, being on the main road from England in the south, Galloway in the west, Strath of Clyde in the north and Edinburgh to the northeast.